leomonta/PSC/README.md

 ### Header

-The general header is 64bytes long and contains the minimum data i can think of that is always needed
+The general header is 64bytes long and contains the minimum data I can think of that is always needed

-This header does not contain sensitive data, the UUID means who is talking for the server only, so it's not needed to compress encrypt it
+This header does not contain sensitive data, the UUID means who is talking for the server only, so it's not needed to encrypt it since the identification is based on keys and signatures

 ### Port